open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

    are updated according to the OTEP mentioned above and are declared [stable](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/versioning-and-stability.md#stable).

+The steps in the roadmap don't necessarily need to happen in the given order, some steps can be worked on in parallel.

 ## Terminology

 To leverage existing standards, the terminology used in this document is based